 - Investigation: As soon as we take on your case, our bicycle accident lawyers will begin an investigation to gather evidence showing that the defendant was responsible for your accident and resulting injuries.
 We will review the police report and speak with first responders, including medical technicians and police officers.
 We will also talk to witnesses, look for any recordings of the accident, and help you preserve case evidence, such as damaged property, including your bicycle and helmet.

 - Retain experts: It is often necessary to retain experts to help prove your claim.
 Our law firm has contacts with all types of experts that can help with your case.
 Medical experts can be used to review your medical records, evaluate your injuries, and determine the long-term impact of your injuries.
 Financial experts can help calculate the value of your losses, especially when injuries are permanent and require future medical expenses and lost income.
 Accident reconstruction experts can help to determine accident causes and factors, such as how the accident occurred and the vehicle speed at the time of impact.

 - Value your claim: To recover full compensation, it is critical to calculate the value of your injuries and damages accurately.
 As mentioned above, financial and medical experts can help with evaluating and calculating your losses.
 The value of your bicycle accident case may include compensation for pain and suffering, lost income and loss of earning capacity, current and future medical expenses, loss of enjoyment of life, and mental anguish.

 - Communication with insurance companies: One or more insurance companies will most likely be involved in your case.
 Our attorneys have experience with Wisconsin insurance law and will provide expert legal assistance with handling all communication with the insurance company responsible for paying your claim.
-Our personal injury attorneys work with insurance companies in almost all our personal injury cases, and we understand how insurance representatives operate.
+Our Wisconsin bicycle accident attorneys work with insurance companies in almost all our personal injury cases, and we understand how insurance representatives operate.
 Your bicycle accident lawyer will participate in settlement negotiations and ensure that you do not accept an offer that does not fully and fairly compensate you.